 - 4.1 The Council's Winter Maintenance Policy sets out the hierarchy of priorities for treatment, target times for treatment, and the hours of operation.
-The current Winter Maintenance Policy is contained in Appendix A. - 4.2 Primary routes are treated first, thereafter Secondary routes and then all Other routes being treated as resources permit. - 4.3 The total lengths of each Priority in Ross and Cromarty are:
+The current Winter Maintenance Policy is contained in Appendix A. - With the introduction of the revised weekend service all Secondary Routes will be completed by 10:30 am. - 4.2 Primary routes are treated first, thereafter Secondary routes and then all Other routes being treated as resources permit.
+Exception to this will be where a gritter has to travel across a Secondary or Other Route to treat a higher priority road.

+4.3 The total lengths of each Priority in Ross and Cromarty are:- www.highland.gov.uk/yourenvironment/roadsandtransport/wintermaintenance

-Primary 524 km 32 %
+Primary 592 km 32 %

-Secondary 536 km 32%
+Secondary 522 km 28%

-Other 591 km 36%
+Other 756 km 40%